ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 16-Byte Representation: [00 00 00 00 00 00 00 00 00 00 FF FF C0 00 02 01]
 ~~~

+Note on representation equivalence: For all `ipcrypt` variants, encrypting an IPv4 address and encrypting its IPv4-mapped IPv6 form (`::FFFF:a.b.c.d`) produce the same encrypted output.

+This behavior is intentional: in the intended use cases, IP addresses function as identifiers, and producing a single encrypted identifier for the same endpoint across representations avoids ambiguity.

 ## Converting from a 16-Byte Representation to an IP Address

 Conversion algorithm: